OUR TEAM

 Leave Blank

-Nuola Akinde, Director
+Nuola Akinde, Chair

 Nuola (she/they) is the eldest daughter of Bahamian and Yoruba immigrants and was raised in a community of storytellers and culture-keepers in Miami.
 Throughout her adult life, Nuola has explored the legacies of decolonization, play, and (re)connection with nature as tools for liberation in marginalized communities.
 Nuola is the founder of Kekere Freedom School and Founder/Executive Director of Legacy Unbound.